tSQLt-org/tSQLt-visual-studio-examples/README.md

 ## Files

-To create the test class (the schema) for tests to live in, VS is incompatible with the default call to `tSQLt.NewTestClass`.
-To get around that we created an alternative way to instantiate a new test class:
+The default method of calling `tSQLt.NewTestClass` to create a tSQLt test class (the schema to organize your unit tests) does not work in Visual Studio database projects.
+To work around this issue, we created an alternative:

 `CREATE SCHEMA [SomeRandomTests] AUTHORIZATION [tSQLt.TestClass];`

 Following standard VS recommendations, you can then create your tests in independent files.
-It might be a good idea, too, to place all objects that belong to a test class in a folder under the project as show in the screenshot above.
+It might be a good idea, too, to place all objects that belong to a test class in a folder under the project as show in the screenshot at the top.